The Gallows Pole (TV series): Cast

-Producion
+Production

 The project was announced for Meadows in May 2021 as his first television series with executive producers Piers Wenger and Tom Lazenby for the BBC.
 The series is being produced for the BBC by Element Pictures with A24.

 Casting

-In September 2021 Socha, Burke, Turgoose and McKay were confirmed in the cast.
+In September 2021, Socha, Tom Burke, Turgoose and George MacKay were announced to be cast.
 Meadows described going on an "open casting odyssey, watching over 6,500 self-tapes from unrepresented actors and actresses".
+Burke and MacKay did not ultimately appear in the series.

 Filming

 Principal photography was revealed to have started in September 2021.
-Filming locations included the village of Heptonstall, near Hebden Bridge in Yorkshire.
+Filming locations included the village of Heptonstall, near Hebden Bridge in West Yorkshire.

+Music

+Music on the series comes from Swedish psychedelic band Goat.

+Additional traditional music from the period was researched and performed by cast member Jennifer Reid and fiddler Tom Kitching.

+The opening theme is "What Happens When You Turn the Devil Down" by The Mystery Lights.

 Broadcast

-In December 2022, the BBC confirmed the series would be broadcast in 2023.
+The opening episode was broadcast on BBC Two on 31 May 2023, with all episodes released on BBC iPlayer the same day.
+As of 2025, it is the last drama serial made for BBC2.

+Reception

+Critical reception

+On the review aggregator website Rotten Tomatoes, The Gallows Pole holds an approval rating of 82% based on 11 reviews.

+Accolades

+For their work on the series Paul Harrison & Owen Hulme won in the Picture Enhancement category and Ed Kevill-Davies and Lucas Roche were nominated in the Best Design - Titles category at the 2023 Royal Television Society Craft & Design Awards.